box/boxcli/docs/configuration.md

 ## Configure how client retries calls and handles timeouts

-You can confugure how many retries, how long to wait between retries or upload timeout.
+You can configure how many retries, how long to wait between retries or upload timeout.
 The default values are already defined for the CLI but if you want to change default behaviour add those options to `settings.json`

 ```json